fpaupier/notifyMask/README.md

 Subscribe to a Kafka topic of notifications to be sent (_alert for someone not wearing their mask_), fetch the alert from a Cloud SQL instance, send an email to a system administrator and record that the alert has been sent in the database.

+## Setup your email provider

+Sending email programmatically is hard.

+If you don't want to land in the spam folder of your recipient, I advise you use an email service provider.
+Services like [mailgun](https://www.mailgun.com/) or [mailjet](https://www.mailjet.com/) can help with that.

+For this project, I used [mailjet](https://www.mailjet.com/) and its email API, free tier. (the free offer limit is 6,000 emails per month and 200 emails per day which is more than enough for this project)

 # Running on local

 1. Install locally